CybexDex/RomeAPI/README.md

  `pip3 install romeapi`

- requirements: python>2.7 or python>3.5.
-We will drop support for python 2 later.
+ requirements: python>=3.5.
+As python 2 dont support bytes type, which is essential at generating signatures.

 ## Demo Application